Robbie Coltrane Dead at 72: Daniel Radcliffe and More Harry Potter Stars Pay Tribute - E! Online

 Coltrane's agent Belinda Wright confirmed the actor died in a hospital near Falkirk, Scotland on Oct.
 14. Coltrane is survived by his sister Annie Rae, his children Spencer, 30, and Alice, 24, and their mother Rhona Gemmell.

 Tributes from the Harry Potter cast and friends from Coltrane's long career in the film industry have been pouring in.
-Read messages from Daniel Radcliffe (who played Harry Potter), Emma Watson (Hermione Granger), twins James and Oliver Phelps (Fred and George Weasley), David Thewlis (Reemus Lupin), Warwick Davis (Goblin) and more actors below.
+Read messages from Daniel Radcliffe (who played Harry Potter), Emma Watson (Hermione Granger), Tom Felton (Draco Malfoy), twins James and Oliver Phelps (Fred and George Weasley), David Thewlis (Reemus Lupin), Warwick Davis (Goblin) and more actors below.

 Daniel Radcliffe: "Robbie was one of the funniest people I've met and used to keep us laughing constantly as kids on the set.
 I've especially fond memories of him keeping our spirits up on Prisoner of Azkaban, when we were all hiding from the torrential rain for hours in Hagrid's hut and he was telling stories and cracking jokes to keep morale up, I feel incredibly lucky that I got to meet and work with him and very sad that he's passed.
 He was an incredible actor and lovely man."